 We are confident that we can provide the eye care you need.
 Below you’ll find a list of some of the key eye care services that our optometric practice offers.

 Comprehensive eye exams for adults and children, co-management of laser vision correction surgery, caring for eye emergencies and so much more.
-The optometrists in our Practice provide comprehensive eye care to patients of all ages including treatment for a range of conditions including glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration.
+Our optometrists in Professional Eye Care at Westar provide comprehensive eye care to patients of all ages including treatment for a range of conditions including glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration.

 - Comprehensive eye care using the newest technology and equipment to prevent, detect, and treat ocular disease.